-Trade payables and other payables and accruals constitute the financial liabilities within the category "Financial liabilities at amortised cost" with a total value of £568,496 (2021: £441,018).
+Trade payables and other payables and accruals constitute the financial liabilities within the category "Financial liabilities at amortised cost."
+The total value of Financial liabilities at amortised cost is £438,845 (2022: £568,496) which includes provisions (Refer to note 18).